ChouMonyrith/SaleReportingTool/README.md

 ## License

-This project is for demonstration and test purposes.
+This project is provided for demonstration and testing purposes only.
+See the [LICENSE](LICENSE) file for more details.